Andrew Constantinides Zenos

-History
+Biography

 Zenos was born in Constantinople on August 13.
 1855.
 He was a Greek orphan, he took the last name Zenos pronounced ksenos.
 Zenos means "stranger" in Greek.
 His father was a silk merchant.
 Zenos initially attended Robert College in Constantinople from 1868 to 1872.
 He briefly traveled to Athens.
 He attended the University of Athens.
 There he studied Greek and Literature.
 He came to the United States in 1876.
 He enrolled in the Princeton Theological Seminary in 1877.
 He finished his M.A. in 1880.
 Around the same period famous Greek American Gregory Anthony Perdicaris lived in the same area.
 He was the president of the Princeton Gaslight Company.
 Two other prominent Greek American ministers alive around the same period were John Celivergos Zachos and Photius Fisk.
 Zenos married Ruth Schlager they had three daughters.